Submissions

 Articles should ideally contain no more than 6000 words and should adhere strictly to the style guide of the American Psychological Association (APA).
 Please make sure that the article contains a title of the contribution, name(s) and email address(es) of the author(s), a short note of biographical details.
 The article should begin with an abstract of 150-200 words.
 The full postal and email address of the author who will receive correspondence will be helpful.

 Tables and Figures will be published as suggested in the manuscript.
+Please add alternative text to any figure or model used in the paper.

 References should be indicated in the typescript by giving the author's name, with the year of publication in parentheses, as detailed in the APA style guide.
 If several papers by the same author and from the same year are cited, a, b, c, etc. should be put after the year of publication.
 The references should be listed in full at the end of the paper in standard APA format.
 For example: